 • Our internet speeds of up to 200mbs are already perfect for online learning, but we’re not stopping there.
 We’re taking steps to further improve our connections with technology upgrades on site, ensuring you get the very best digital experience.

 • Our free weekly social events will still happen, even if in a different way.
-We’re planning for social distancing and a calendar of virtual activites (like our digital scavenger hunt below).
+We’re planning for social distancing and a calendar of virtual activities.
 We’ll even deliver the materials needed for our events if we can’t get together.

 • We’re monitoring Government advice on when we can re-open our communal spaces.
 But we promise wherever we can, we’ll provide an online alternative if needed.
 For example, our fitness classes have been happening online for the last two months!